SumianVoice/TransVoice-Wiki/wiki/pages/pitch-range/strong-m2.md

 {:toc}
 </details>
 # Strong M2
-Usually when going into M2, we find a fairly passive, hollow, hooty sound.
-This is partially because of the [mechanism](/wiki/pages/other-resources/mechanisms) itself and partly because the thyroarytenoid (TA) muscles tend to lose some activation, and often we lose [closure](/wiki/pages/clarity/breathiness) too.
+Usually when going into M2 (aka _falsetto_), we find a fairly passive, hollow, hooty sound.
+This is partially because of the [mechanism](/wiki/pages/other-resources/mechanisms) itself and partly because the thyroarytenoid (TA) muscles tend to lose some activation resulting in very low vocal weight, and often we lose [closure](/wiki/pages/clarity/breathiness) too.
 All these features combined lead to the previously described hooty and hollow sound.

 Passive M2:
 <audio controls> <source src="/audio/tone-m2-passive.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>